Wan Li

-Wan Li (1 December 1916 – 15 July 2015) was a Chinese Communist revolutionary and politician.
-During a long administrative career in the People's Republic of China, he served successively as Vice Premier, Chairman of the Standing Committee of the National People's Congress (NPC), and a member of the Chinese Communist Party (CCP) Secretariat and its Politburo.Wan joined the Chinese Communist Party in 1936 and led revolutionary and wartime resistance activities in his native Shandong province.
+Wan Li (December 1916 – 15 July 2015) was a Chinese Communist revolutionary and politician who served as First Vice Premier of the People's Republic of China from 1983 to 1988 and the 5th Chairman of the Standing Committee of the National People's Congress from 1988 to 1993.

+Wan joined the Chinese Communist Party in 1936 and led revolutionary and wartime resistance activities in his native Shandong province.
 After the founding of the communist state in 1949, Wan served in a series of government ministries, then worked as a member of the municipal leadership in Beijing.
-He was purged during the Cultural Revolution, but was eventually rehabilitated and returned to work as party chief of Anhui province, where he led the implementation of successful agrarian reforms centered on the household-responsibility system.In the 1980s, Wan became one of the leading moderate reformers in China's top leadership, advocating for constitutional reforms, the strengthening of legislative institutions, and the abolition of 'lifelong-terms' of top political leaders.
+He was purged during the Cultural Revolution, but was eventually rehabilitated and returned to work as party chief of Anhui province, where he led the implementation of successful agrarian reforms centered on the household-responsibility system.
+In the 1980s, Wan became one of the leading moderate reformers in China's top leadership, advocating for constitutional reforms, the strengthening of legislative institutions, and the abolition of 'lifelong-terms' of top political leaders.
 He was named head of the national legislature (i.e., the NPC) in 1988.
 He retired in 1993.
+Wan Li was a supporter of Socialism with Chinese characteristics and even influenced it with his policies.

 Early life and education

-Wan was born to an impoverished family in Dongping County, Shandong province.
+Wan was born to an impoverished family in Zhoucheng Subdistrict, Dongping County, Shandong province.
 Wan aspired to become educated from a young age, and was admitted to a provincial-run teacher's college located in Qufu in 1939.
 After joining the school, Wan founded a book club to study Marxist–Leninist works.
 After the student-led December 9th Movement, revolutionary and anti-Japanese fervour spread across campuses all over China, motivating youth to take up the cause for the country's future.
 Wan returned to his native Dongping County and became a part-time teacher while devoting most of his time to the revolution and agitating for resistance against Japanese invaders.

 Wan Li joined the Chinese Communist Party (CCP) in 1936, and served in party administrative positions, many in Shandong province, from county level on up.
 Wan led the party organization in his native Dongping County in between 1937 and 1938, Propaganda and Organization Department director in Taixi Prefecture in 1938–40, deputy head of propaganda for Western Shandong regional CCP committee in 1940, and Secretary of the party's 2nd, 7th and 8th Prefectural Committees in the Hebei-Shandong-Henan Border Area in 1940–47.
 In the last phases of the Civil War, Wan Li served as Secretary-General of the Border Area committee (1947–49).